mayorau3/neko-taku-app/README.md

 ## :book: Overview / 概要

-### Not pet hotel, the service for taking care of your cat as an individual, - Neko-taku -.
+### Not pet hotel but rather, a service for taking care of your cat as an individual, - Neko-taku -.
 ### ペットホテルならぬ、個人で猫を預かるサービス『ねこ宅』
 <br>

-I can't have a cat because I live alone.
+"I can't have a cat because I live alone.
 I can't go out because I have a cat.
-If someone takes care of my cat.
-If someone leaves a cat to me temporarily.
-This app helps us grant wishes each other.
-The connection between people will also spread through cats.<br>
+But, if someone takes care of my cat...
+Or, if someone would let me take care of their cat temporarily..."
+This app helps us grant each other's wishes.
+Through cats we can grow our connections with others.<br>

+★★★
 A person who wants to leave their cat, a person who wants to take care of cats, this is the app for matching their wishes.<br>
 Cat owner registers the cat information for this app.
 House owner registers their house information for this app.<br>
 The lists of house are displayed in the top page and cat owner can search house information near their home or according to their desired conditions.